 Patrick’s attorney objected to Patrick’s cell phone and electronics being included in a search term, arguing there was no nexus between the burglary and such items.
 The judge overruled the objection, saying it was important for his supervision because the juvenile admitted to smoking marijuana three times per day “and I find from practice, that minors who are particularly using drugs or involved in offenses will very often post details about any offenses that they have or even photographs of them with drugs or paraphernalia or themselves smoking marijuana with friends.”

-Patrick K. then took the matter up to the First Appellate District, arguing that the search condition had no condition to the underlying offense, relates to conduct that is not illegal (the search condition is overbroad) and was not reasonably related to deterring future criminal conduct.
+Patrick F. then took the matter up to the First Appellate District, arguing that the search condition had no connection to the underlying offense, relates to conduct that is not illegal (the search condition is overbroad) and was not reasonably related to deterring future criminal conduct.
 He cited as authority People v.
 Lent

 (1975) 15 Cal.3d 481 for the proposition that the search condition of personal social media website information must be reasonable in scope.

 He further cited to In re Erica R.

 (2015) 240 Cal.App.4th 907, 910-911, wherein a similar probation condition was ruled invalid in a case involving possession of Ecstasy.
 He also cited to In re Malik J.

 (2015) 240 Cal.App.4th 896, 899-900, wherein a similar search condition was ruled invalid even in a case where the juvenile committed three robberies, one involved using an iPhone, and possession of marijuana.

 The First Appellate District then considered In re Ricardo P